We’ve Now Entered the Final Phase of the Trump Era

 Trump is stuck in a vicious downward spiral.
 He is incapable of undertaking the policies necessary to address any of these three crises, so he grasps for actions that shock the senses—accusing journalists of murder, pulling out of the World Health Organization, trying to prosecute Obama-administration officials.
 These actions simply make matters worse, but he still doubles down again and again.

-David Graham: America Has No President
+David Graham: America has no president

 Foreign policy is not the most important issue facing the country right now, but a 48-hour period last week highlights the sheer chaos Trump is now fomenting at all levels of government.
 On Thursday, the Chinese Parliament ratified a new security law for Hong Kong that would effectively end the “one country, two systems” model.
 The governments of the United States, the United Kingdom, Canada, and Australia released a joint statement condemning the move and promising action.
 The European Union condemned the law but was unable to agree on any punitive measures.
 Behind the scenes, U.S. diplomats were organizing an in-person G7 summit for late June at which the leaders would present a unified front on Hong Kong, backing it up with concrete steps—possibly imposing sanctions on China and having some G7 members granting refugee status to Hong Kongers.
 Trump tweeted that he wanted to gather in person as a sign of a return to normal after the pandemic shutdowns.
 Japanese Prime Minister Shinzo Abe and French President Emmanuel Macron suggested that they would attend.
 German Chancellor Angela Merkel was more circumspect but said she would participate in the G7 in whatever form it took “to fight for multilateralism.”
 A G7 agreement was not a done deal, but senior administration officials believed the prospects looked good.